-It doesn’t matter how good your posture is if your foot placement is off this is going to cause your feet to roll inward, which causes your knees to bend and your back to slouch.
+It doesn’t matter how good your posture is if your foot placement is off this is going to cause your feet to roll inward, which causes your knees to bend and your back to slouching.
 Dealing with bad positioned feet will eventually cause your entire body to wear out.
-One of the most effective ways to combat this is to always make sure that you are keeping your feet placed in the upright position, while wearing comfortable and supportive shoes.
+One of the most effective ways to combat this is to always make sure that you are keeping your feet placed in the upright position while wearing comfortable and supportive shoes.

 The Aging Process

 As you grow older and age everything eventually begins to wear out.
 This is including your muscles.
 Since good posture is based on your muscle strength, as you age your posture could worsen.
 The best possible way to counteract the aging process is to make sure that you are getting enough daily exercise.
 Some individuals also even seek the aid of a posture corrector to help aid in supporting the back and spine.

 Even something as simple as being overweight can play a major role in your posture.
 If your midsection is larger and heavier it will cause the lumbar region of your body to pull the spine forward.
 The only way to combat this type of issue is to maintain a healthy diet and exercise regime.